Growing herbaceous perennials

 Herbaceous perennials are the mainstay of beds and borders, providing great splashes of colour, along with form and structure.

-Some people believe that the word herbaceous means that plants die down to ground level in autumn, coming back in spring.
+Some people believe that the word herbaceous means that plants die down to the ground level in autumn, coming back in spring.
 While many perennials do this, there are also lots of evergreens to choose from.
 And, of course, being perennial, they will go on flowering for many years.

 Brunnera Jack Frost is a low-growing evergreen perennial providing great ground cover